RVC-Project/Retrieval-based-Voice-Conversion-WebUI/.github/PULL_REQUEST_TEMPLATE.md

 # Pull request checklist

 - [ ] The PR has a proper title.
 Use [Semantic Commit Messages](https://seesparkbox.com/foundry/semantic_commit_messages).
 (No more branch-name title please)
-- [ ] Make sure you are requesting the right branch: `dev`.
 - [ ] Make sure this is ready to be merged into the relevant branch.
 Please don't create a PR and let it hang for a few days.
-- [ ] Ensure all tests are passing.
-- [ ] Ensure linting is passing.
+- [ ] Ensure you can run the codes you submitted succesfully.
+These submissions will be prioritized for review:

+    Introduce improvements in program execution speed;

+    Introduce improvements in synthesis quality;

+    Fix existing bugs reported by user feedback (or you met);

+    Introduce more convenient user operations.

 # PR type

-- Bug fix / new feature / chore
+- Bug fix / new feature / synthesis quality improvement / program execution speed improvement

 # Description